Steveiwonder/WSM/README.md

 - Running Processes, checks for at least one instance of the given process name
 - TCP Port Connectivity, checks if a port is open using a TcpClient

-### How does it work?
+### Why?
+I had a server which ran lots of different services, Plex, Game services, VPN, DNS and a bunch of docker containers and something would periodically fail, I wouldn't usually find this out until someone using one of the versions let me know.
+I wanted a tool that was free, and super easy to setup but couldn't find one that did everything I wanted, also I like coding so figured it was a good candidate for a project, 3 days later WSM was born.

-WSM is split into two components the server and the client.
+WSM is split into two main components, the server and the client(s).
 #### Client (Windows Service)
 The client is responsible for running all of the configured health checks and reporting their state to the server

 #### Server (Docker Container)
-The server is responsible for keeping track of all health checks and ensuring they report a good status and at regular intervals.
+The server is responsible for keeping track of all health checks and ensuring they report a good status at regular intervals.
 If the service detects any issues then alerts can be sent.
 There are two different types of triggers for alerts
 - Missed Check In
 - Bad Status Reported